Pseudomode expansion of many-body correlation functions

 Our central set of assumptions that underlie the pseudomode expansion concerns the behavior of $\lambda_l$ and $\U_l^0$ in the limit $\gamma\rightarrow +0$ of the vanishing dissipation strength.
-Namely, we assume that \begin{itemize} \item $\lim\limits_{\gamma\rightarrow +0} \U_l^0$ exists for all $l$, is bounded in absolute value by a constant independent of $l$ and is nonzero at least for some $l$; \item $\lim\limits_{\gamma\rightarrow +0} \lambda_l$ exists and has a strictly negative real part for all $l$;\footnote{In general, the latter requirement can be relaxed for the leading pseudomode $\lambda_0$, which can converge to zero.
+Namely, we assume that \begin{itemize} \item $\lim\limits_{\gamma\rightarrow +0} \U_l^0$ exists for all $l$, is bounded in absolute value by a constant independent of $l$ and is nonzero at least for some $l$; \item $\lim\limits_{\gamma\rightarrow +0} \lambda_l$ exists and has a strictly negative real part for all $l$\footnote{In general, the latter requirement can be relaxed for the leading pseudomode $\lambda_0$, which can converge to zero.
 This would imply that $C(t)$ converges to a nonzero value in the limit $t\rightarrow \infty$.
-We do not address this case in the present paper, leaving it for further studies.} \item the spectrum remains discrete, i.e.
+We do not address this case in the present paper, leaving it for further studies.} (this statement has been recently rigorously proven for a certain random circuit \cite{Yoshimura_2024_Robustness}); \item the spectrum remains discrete, i.e.

-\end{itemize} Note that limiting values of $\U_l^n$ may or may not be localized, as discussed in what follows.
-The above assumptions will be verified in a toy model of $\L$ and in two microscopic spin models, see Figs.~\ref{fig_toy_model},\ref{fig spin models}.
+\end{itemize} The above assumptions will be verified in a toy model of $\L$ and in two microscopic spin models, see Figs.~\ref{fig_toy_model},\ref{fig spin models}.
+The two assumptions concerning $\lambda_l$ essentially coincide with those underlying quantum many-body Ruelle-Pollicott resonances \cite{Prosen_2002_Ruelle,Prosen_2007_Chaos,Mori_2024_Liouvillian-gap}.
+Note that while localization of $\lim\limits_{\gamma\rightarrow +0} \U_l^0$ is not strictly necessary for the pseudomode expansion, as illustrated below in a toy model, such localization is expected generically and is indeed found in microscopic models.

 After a standard algebra, one obtains $ O_t= \U \, e^{\Lambda t} \, \U^\mathsf{T} O $ and hence